We Scanned a Suspicious Bank Text. Then We Found $4,000 in Fraud.

 We'll be direct: this case revealed something we needed to fix.

 The text did look like a scam.
 Arthur was right to flag it.
 But the underlying situation — a real bank detecting real unauthorised charges — was genuine.
+The risk isn't just "is this a scam?" anymore.
+It's "even if this looks like a scam, does it point to something real I should check?"
+That's a category of false-negative we hadn't built for.

 Going forward, when Arthur detects messages that appear to impersonate a known service — bank, telco, government, delivery company, any real provider — the result will include a clearer prompt: